‘To queue or not to queue? – that is the question

 14 July 2010

 Clapham Junction 8.25am last Saturday morning.
-Nice summer morning, last day of Ascot, loads of people travelling.
+Nice summer morning, last day of Ascot, loads of people traveling.

 Two ticket windows open.
 10 minutes queue as ticket machines lay idle.
 Why was I in queue?
 My zones one to three Gold season ticket means I don’t have to pay to travel again in those zones so I need a return to Petersfield from the boundary of zone three.
 Many people must be in the same situation.
 So I queue for a bit and then, having left plenty of time to catch the train, have to use ticket machine which cannot cope with zonal travelcard.
 So I end up knowing I have paid more – no wonder value for money scores remain low when simple things like this get in your way.
 Then the ticket itself – over £16 off peak day return to Petersfield from Clapham Junction and that’s with the third off the Gold Card gives.

 Even off peak regulated fares have climbed very steeply.